 Best place to find information and services that your council provides...

-We have been sending text and email messages to our CEV residents with information and advice.
+We will continue to send text and email messages to our CEV residents with information and advice.
 If you have received a message and are not CEV, it is because as you are registered as a contact either by email or mobile.

 If you are clinically extremely vulnerable and you need to register your needs by telephone, or you have an urgent need, the St Helens Together helpline number 01744 676767 remains in operation 7 days a week from 8am – 10pm, or email email@example.com.

 If you wish to unsubscribe from the email and text notifications we are sending in relation to advice for our most clinically extremely vulnerable, please let us know and we will unsubscribe you from the service - Contact Us